Skip to content

 21, 22. (a) Why should we attend the annual observance of the Lord’s Evening Meal? (b) What will be explained in Chapters 6 and 7?

 21 Attend the annual observance of the Lord’s Evening Meal.
 On the evening of Nisan 14, 33 C.E., Jesus introduced a special observance that the Bible calls “the Lord’s Evening Meal.”
 (1 Corinthians 11:20; Matthew 26:26-28) This observance is also called the Memorial of Christ’s death.
 Jesus instituted it to help his apostles and all true Christians after them to bear in mind that by means of his death as a perfect human, he gave his life, or soul, as a ransom.
 Regarding this observance, Jesus commanded: “Keep doing this in remembrance of me.”
 (Luke 22:19) Observing the Memorial reminds us of the great love shown by both Jehovah and Jesus in connection with the ransom.
-We can show our appreciation for the ransom by being present at the yearly observance of the Memorial of Jesus’ death. *
+We can show our appreciation for the ransom by being present at the yearly observance of the Memorial of Jesus’ death. a

 22 Jehovah’s provision of the ransom is indeed an invaluable gift.
 (2 Corinthians 9:14, 15) This priceless gift can benefit even those who have died.
 Chapters 6 and 7 will explain how.

-^ par.
-21 For more information about the meaning of the Lord’s Evening Meal, see the Appendix article “The Lord’s Evening Meal—An Observance That Honors God.”
+a For more information about the meaning of the Lord’s Evening Meal, see the Appendix article “The Lord’s Evening Meal—An Observance That Honors God.”